alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 end
 ```

-We'll close its interface making it a "callable" thing
+*Interactor* "closes" the interface making it a "callable" thing

 ```ruby
 class Orders::UserNotification